Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Application to Frobenius powers

 Since $I$ is an almost complete intersection ideal, $P/J$ is a Gorenstein ring.

 Later (in Parts 3 and 4 of this section) we will specialize to the case

 and the linked ideals

 so that we can apply the results from Section~\ref{sec:socle}.
-When it is not likely to cause confusion, we write $I$, $J$ for $I_q$, $J_q$, respectively.

-Assume $c_1,c_2,c_3$ are part of a a minimal generating set for $J$.
-(This holds automatically in the special case if we assume that $J_q$ is relatively compressed with respect to $x^q,y^q,z^q$ and $q \geq d+3$.
+Assume $c_1,c_2,c_3$ are part of a minimal generating set for $J$.
+(This holds automatically in the special case where $J=J_q$ is $(x^q,y^q,z^q)$-compressed and $q \geq d+3$.
 See Remark \ref{rem-qvsd} for details.)
 Fix a set of minimal generators for $J$ as follows

 \end{ntn}